-- Build and maintain relationships - Provides a framework when resolving conflict and repairing harm - Encourages individuals to take responsibility for their actions and what impact this may have had on others.
-Helping those responsible take steps to put things right (high challenge and high support). - Fosters a culture that elevates dialogue and values relationships, by providing students not only with the self-confidence, but also the social and language skills to resolve their own problems
+- Provides a framework when resolving conflict and repairing harm - Encourages individuals to take responsibility for their actions and what impact this may have had on others. - Helping those responsible take steps to put things right (high challenge and high support). - Fosters a culture that elevates dialogue and values relationships - Provides students the social and language skills to resolve their own problems